twilson63/bob/README.md

 architecting or designing your application the first mission is to define the use cases.
 These use cases frame the requirements of your application.

-## What are Implementation Details
+## What are Implementation Details?

 Implementation Details are mostly side effect interfaces to your application, you can think of the following as implementation details.